Perturbative quantum simulation: Numerical Simulation

 where $O_A(t)$ represents the operator in the Heisenberg picture.
 This establishes how local operations $O_A$ affect the observables $O_B$ under time evolution.
 If the interactions decrease exponentially with distance, one can bound the unequal time commutator by

 where $d$ is the distance of between the region $A$ and $B$ (shortest path connecting $A$ and $B$), and $c$, $v_g$, and $\xi$ are positive constants depending on $g = \max_{i,j}|J_{ij}|$.
 For the nearest-neighbour interaction, one can have a tighter bound by $\left|\langle\psi(t)| O_B |\psi(t)\rangle-\langle\psi_0|O_B| \psi_0\rangle\right| \leq I_d(4Jt)$, where $d$ is the distance of between the site $A$ and $B$, $c$ and $v$ are the velocity constant, and $I_d$ is the modified Bessel function of the first kind~\cite{jurcevic2014quasiparticle}.
-In our simulation, the particle number is conserved, and we consider the observable as the occupation number operator $O_A = \hat{n_j}$ and local perturbation as $O_B = \prod_{j\in B} \hat{\sigma}_j^x \ket{\psi_0}$.
+In our simulation, the particle number is conserved, and we consider the observable as the occupation number operator $O_A = \hat{n}_j$ and local perturbation as $O_B = \prod_{j\in B} \hat{\sigma}_j^x \ket{\psi_0}$.

 Now, we study the propagation of density distribution and non-local two-body correlations after local excitations.
-We first excite one boson at the centre by $\ket{\psi_0} = \hat{b}_8^{\dagger} \ket{\mathbf{0}}$, where $\ket{\mathbf{0}}$ is the vacuum, and then show the densiry spreading of the boson under the interacting Hamiltonian with interaction strength $J = 0.5$ and $J^{\prime} = 0.8J$.
+We first excite one boson at the centre by $\ket{\psi_0} = \hat{b}_8^{\dagger} \ket{\mathbf{0}}$, where $\ket{\mathbf{0}}$ is the vacuum, and then study the density spreading of the boson under the interacting Hamiltonian with interaction strength $J = 0.5$ and $J^{\prime} = 0.8J$.
 As shown in Fig.~\ref{fig:qw_SM}(a1), the evolution of density $\hat n_j = \langle \hat b_j^{\dagger} \hat b_j \rangle$ indicates a light-cone-like propagation.
 The propagation is well captured by the nearest-neighbour Lieb-Robinson bound (dashed line), as shown in Fig.~\ref{fig:qw_SM}(a3).
-Next, we study the distribution of correlations after the single-particle excitation.
+Then, we study the distribution of correlations after the single-particle excitation.
 We consider the averaged non-local correlations as

 with the two-body correlation function $C_{ij}(t)=\braket{\sigma_i^z \sigma_j^z}-\braket{\sigma_i^z }\braket{\sigma_j^z }$.
-We see the correlation grows nonlocally under evolution and it also exhibits a clear light cone propagation, as shown in Fig.~\ref{fig:qw_SM}(a4).
+We see the correlation grows nonlocally under evolution, and it also exhibits a clear light cone propagation, as shown in Fig.~\ref{fig:qw_SM}(a4).
 The exact dynamics are shown in Fig.~\ref{fig:qw_SM}(a2,~a5) for comparison.